 More generally, there exist constants $\mathbf b_g(\Delta)\in K$ (dependent on $g$, but independent of the choice of $F$), and some $\boldsymbol \alpha^\sigma_{D}\in K_\sigma$ (independent of $\Delta$) so that

 \end{proposition} In particular, when $F$ is weakly holomorphic, we can take $\boldsymbol\alpha^\sigma_{D}=0.$ The $\mathbf b_g(\Delta)$ in the equation are coefficients of a certain weight $3/2$ modular form which corresponds to $g$ under the Shimura correspondence.
 The traces $\widetilde {\mathbf {t}}_N(\Delta,D,h) (F)$ themselves can be given in terms of coefficients of a weight $3/2$ harmonic Maass forms, and so (\ref{EqnTraceTrans}) strongly parallels (\ref{EqnCoeffTrans}).
-Equations (\ref{EqnVanL1}) and (\ref{EqnTraceTrans}) are tied together by Waldspurger's theorem which shows that
+Equations (\ref{EqnVanL1}) and (\ref{EqnTraceTrans}) are tied together by work of Waldspurger~\cite{Walds} which shows that

 If $N$ is square free, and not divisible by the prime $\frakp$, we define a space $H^g_0(N;K,\frakp)$ of $\frakp$-adic harmonic Maass forms which satisfy these same properties discussed above for $q$-expansions and CM values, with $\sigma$ replaced with $\frakp$.
 Additionally, these forms satisfy a natural correspondence with the space $H^g_0(N;K,\sigma),$ given by matching forms with the same principal parts at cusps.